SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Three keywords: @use, @import, @forward (@include is not an import statement!)
 Syntax alwas keyword <path> [as <name>]
-@forward foo doesn't allow the current stylesheet bar to access the things in foo, but {{c1::allows anything @using bar to access them.}}
+@forward foo doesn't allow the current stylesheet bar to access the things in foo, but ⟮c1;allows anything @using bar to access them.⟯

 #### latex